RedhawkSDR/framework-core/UBUNTU.md

     export OSSIEHOME=/usr/local/redhawk/core
     export SDRROOT=/var/redhawk/sdr
     export PYTHONPATH=${OSSIEHOME}/lib/python

-The bulkioInterfaces project requires minor patches (available on the AxiosEngineering/framework-bulkioInterface repo) because of the way that Python 2.7 distutils interacts with the Makefile.
-You can follow the same "checkinstall" technique used for the core framework for both of these packages.

     sudo checkinstall --provides=redhawk-bulkio --pkgversion=1.8.3 --pkgname=redhawk-bulkio make install

 The GPP project works as-is (if you use ./reconf; ./configure; make), installing it is simple: